mybb/docs.mybb.com/1.8/faq/errors.md

 # Other Error Messages

-## Error Message: *Error*
+## Error Message: *The installer is currently locked*

 The installer is currently locked, please remove `lock` from the install directory to continue

-Information: This happens when you try to run the installation or upgrade script, but your `install/` folder is locked.
+**Information**: This happens when you try to run the installation or upgrade script, but your `install/` folder is locked.
 Simply remove the `lock` file from the `install/` folder to continue.

 ## Error Message: *Forbidden*